Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 In the case outlined above, there is a pretty strong case for not going with the more heavy-weight option of a class and sticking with a simple function.
 Is there a rule then, that governs when you should use one over the other?
 Yes and no. Let's discuss how we make the decision of whether or not to use a class.

 Generally we think of use cases for classes as ones that align with the principles of OOP - **inheritance**, **encapsulation**, and **polymorphism**.
-If we think that we are in a situation where encapsulation (having multiple layers of abstraction between the user and their data) makes sense, then using classes makes sense.
+If we think that we are in a situation where encapsulation (having multiple layers of abstraction between the user and their data) makes sense, then using classes makes a decent amount of sense.
+If, in addition, there is opportunity to take advantage of providing a polymorphic interface then you definitely should think about taking advantage of the OOP features in Python.

-This probably all seems a little hand wavy, but the method of reasoning is quite sound.
-In addition, we have access to another amazing tool to make our decision process easier - **refactoring**. **Refactoring** is the process of restructuring your code without changing it's behavior.
+This probably all seems a little hand wavy, but hopefully the method of reasoning seems quite sound.
+In addition, we have access to another amazing tool to make our decision process easier - **refactoring**.
+Refactoring is the process of restructuring your code without changing it's behavior.
 When we took advantage of function abstraction in the other lecture and changed the internals of `update_counts()`, we were actually refactoring.

 Refactoring can also be a more overhauling process, wherein you change the entire structure of your programs.
 To illustrate this, lets look at a problem that extends the `create_report()` project that we built when we were learning how to make functions work together.
 Along the way we will discuss why the problem should be solved with functions and then talk about when an extension/refactor to a class would be appropriate.

 ### Python's Multi-paradigmatic Toolbox For the Win

-Let's start this [gedankenexperiment](https://en.wikipedia.org/wiki/Thought_experiment) with a refresher of the `create_report()` project.
+Let's start this [gedankenexperiment](https://en.wikipedia.org/wiki/Thought_experiment) with a reminder about the `create_report()` project.
 We had our "boss" come to us and ask for a program that takes the path for a text file and tells you the number of sentences, words, and characters in that file.
 Below is the code we came up with for this project.

 ```python
 def update_counts(line, counts_dict):